Azure/azure-functions-templates/Templates/contents/AppInsightsRealtimePowerBI-CSharp/readme.md

 ## How it works

-For a `AppInsightsAvailabilityBI` to work, you provide a schedule in the form of a [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression) (See the link for full details).
+For a `AppInsightsRealtimePowerBI` to work, you provide a schedule in the form of a [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression) (See the link for full details).
 A cron expression is a string with 6 separate expressions which represent a given schedule via patterns.
 The pattern we use to represent every day is `0 * * * * *`.